-The principal, Superintendent or designee shall recommend that the Board expel any student found at school or at a school activity to be: (Education Code 48915[c]) Upon finding that the student committed any of these acts, the Board shall expel the student.
+The principal, Superintendent or designee shall recommend that the Board expel any student found at school or at a school activity to be: (Education Code 48915[c])

-- 1. Possessing, as verified by a district employee, or selling or otherwise furnishing a firearm, unless the student had obtained prior written permission to posses the item from a certificated school employee with the principal or designee's concurrence.
-(Education Code 48915 (c) (5)) - 2.
-Brandishing a knife as defined in Education Code 48915(g) at another person. - 3.
-Unlawfully selling a controlled substance listed in Health and Safety Code 11053 11058.
+1. Possessing, as verified by a district employee, or selling or otherwise furnishing a firearm, unless the student had obtained prior written permission to posses the item from a certificated school employee with the principal or designee's concurrence.
+(Education Code 48915 (c) (5))

+2. Brandishing a knife as defined in Education Code 48915(g) at another person.

+3. Unlawfully selling a controlled substance listed in Health and Safety Code 11053 - 11058.